shufo/backlog-cli/README.md

 [Backlog](https://backlog.com/) CLI: like [gh](https://cli.github.com/)

-This project is designed to deliver a Backlog CLI that replicates the user experience and functionality of the official GitHub CLI.
+This project aims to provide a Backlog CLI that replicates the user experience of the official GitHub CLI.

 ## Installation